Art (A)

 A-356A Printmaking for Non-Art Majors (1-3 credits)

 Open to Non Art majors only.
-The student develops graphic-arts skills through her introduction to printmaking history and techniques.
+The student develops graphic-arts skills through an introduction to printmaking history and techniques.
 A rich survey of media introduces the beginner to the amazing range of intaglio, screenprint, monoprint, stencil, digital transfer and relief techniques.
 This course is taught in a water-based approach with a focus upon greener methods.
 No experience necessary.

 A-359 Digital Art for Art Majors (3 credits)